cooper/ferret/doc/Keywords.md

 func [<name>] [ { [<statements>...] } ]
 ```

-Declares an event.
-It is spelled `func` because all functions are implemented as
+Declares an event or anonymous function.
+It is spelled `func` because all
-events.
+named functions are implemented as events.

 If `name` is provided, the event will be assigned to that property of the
 [scope of interest](Scopes.md#scope-of-interest) and will be available only
 within that scope.

-Without a name, `func` acts as an inline expression
-representing an anonymous event.
+Without a name, `func` acts as an inline expression representing an anonymous
+function.

 The curly bracket delimiters `{` and `}` may be omitted if the function has no
 body.
 This is useful for declaring an event with no default callback.